fredguinog/propensity-gbdt/README.md

 *   `tname_covariate` (str, optional): The name of the time period that identifies covariates.
 Defaults to `'covariate'`.
 *   `seed` (int, optional): The random seed for reproducibility.
 Defaults to `111`.
 *   `maximum_num_units_on_support_first_filter` (int, optional): The maximum number of units to be considered "on support" in the first filtering stage.
 Defaults to `50`.
-*   `maximum_error_pre_treatment` (float, optional): The maximum allowable error in the pre-treatment period for a donor pool to be considered valid.
+*   `maximum_error_pre_intervention` (float, optional): The maximum allowable error in the pre-treatment period for a donor pool to be considered valid.
 Defaults to `0.15`.
 *   `maximum_error_covariates` (float, optional): The maximum allowable error for covariates.
 Defaults to `0.15`.
 *   `proportion_pre_intervention_period_outcomes_donor` (int, optional): The desired ratio of pre-intervention data points of all outcomes to the maximum size of the donor pool.
 Defaults to `10`.
 ```python